teancom/codex/aws.md

 our real Vault.
 We'll start with the Genesis template for Vault:

 ```
-$ cd ~/deployments
+$ cd ~/ops
 $ genesis new deployment --template vault
 $ cd vault-deployments
 ```

+**NOTE**: What is the "ops" environment?
+Short for operations, it's the environment we're deploying the _proto-BOSH_ and all the extra software that monitors each of the child environments that will deployed later by the _proto-BOSH_ Director.

-As before (and as will become almost second-nature soon), let's create our `aws` site using the `aws` template, and then create the `proto` environment inside of that site.
+As before (and as will become almost second-nature soon), let's create our `infra-aws` site using the `aws` template, and then create the `ops` environment inside of that site.

 ```
-$ genesis new site --template aws aws
+$ genesis new site --template infra-aws aws
-$ genesis new environment aws proto
+$ genesis new environment infra-aws ops
 ```

 Answer yes twice and then enter a name for your Vault instance when prompted for a FQDN.

 ```
-$ cd aws/proto
+$ cd aws/ops
 $ make manifest
 10 error(s) detected:
  - $.compilation.cloud_properties.availability_zone: Define the z1 AWS availability zone